-Policy Statement on FireSafety
+Policy Statement on Fire Safety

 It is the policy of NDNU to provide students, staff, faculty, and visitors with the safest possible environment, free from potential fire hazards.
-The primary goal of the University's Fire Prevention Program is to recognize hazardous condition and take appropriate action before such conditions result in a fire emergency.
-This goal is accomplished by (1) conducting periodic fire safety inspections of all university buildings; (2) increase the fire safety awareness of employees and students by conducting periodic training on basic fire safety, and (3) conducting third party fire safety audits via our insurance consortia.
+The primary goal of the University's Fire Prevention Program is to recognize hazardous conditions and take appropriate action before such conditions result in a fire emergency.
+This goal is accomplished by (1) conducting periodic fire safety inspections of all university buildings, and (2) conducting third party fire safety audits via our insurance consortia.
 Regarding Fire Safety Inspections, fire and life safety features of the buildings shall be in compliance with all applicable standards of the National Fire Protection Association (NFPA) and the local authority having jurisdiction such as Belmont Fire Department.